Beijzum/beijzum.github.io/docs/Writing Your First Game.md

     b.
 This line of code uses "f-strings", which is a concise and intuitive way to display variables in strings.

     c. `print()` is a function that outputs text or variables for the user to read.

-    d.
 For example, `print("Hello World!")` will output "Hello World!" for the user to read.

 ## Implementing Game Logic